cjdoris/sublime-magma/README.md

 ## Installation

+### Package Control (recommended)
-**Package Control (recommended).** Install the Package Control package from https://packagecontrol.io, then use the `Package Control: Install Package` command to install the `Magma` package.
+Install the Package Control package from https://packagecontrol.io, then use the `Package Control: Install Package` command to install the `Magma` package.

+### Manually
-**Manually.** In Sublime click `Preferences` then `Browse Packages...`, then navigate to the `User` directory.
+In Sublime click `Preferences` then `Browse Packages...`, then navigate to the `User` directory.
 Create a new directory there called `Magma` and copy the contents of this repository into it.

 ## Contributions and issues